 Honigman Academy: An innovative educational program that provides high school students with a broad overview of life at a corporate law firm.
 Partnering with the United Way for Southeast Michigan and Detroit public high school Cody Academy of Public Leadership, students attended eight sessions in the Detroit office.
 Honigman was the first law firm to host such a program in Detroit.
 The sessions included an overview of the federal legislative process, which was led by Senator Carl Levin, as well as panel discussions focusing on the firm’s litigation, corporate, labor and employment, and administrative departments, and a visit from Judge Aliyah Sabree of the 36th District Court.

-Chapter One Volunteer Tutoring Program: More than 70 Honigman attorneys and staff volunteered to tutor first and second grade public school children from Chicago, Detroit, and Grand Rapids through Chapter One (formerly TutorMate), the nation’s preeminent online volunteer tutoring program.
+Chapter One Volunteer Tutoring Program: More than 70 Honigman attorneys and business professionals volunteered to tutor first and second grade public school children from Chicago, Detroit, and Grand Rapids through Chapter One (formerly TutorMate), the nation’s preeminent online volunteer tutoring program.
 The program helps improve literacy among at-risk students by spending 30 minutes a week online with them.

 To encourage this tradition of serving the public, the firm provides resources to assist in identifying appropriate organizations for participation and continued commitment.
 Honigman takes great pride in its tradition of public service, and in all the ways our members have been defining that tradition for the 21st century.